Home

 The oldies danced the twist at the city quadrangle.

-5) Point to an instrument used in the action
+5) Points to an instrument used in the action

 Binutingting/ ni Boyet/ ang mga kawad/ ng radyo/ sa pamamagitan/ ng aspile.